Codeilocks/Bring-It_Portfolio/docs/assets/images/readme.md

-Insert all necessary images to be used in portfolio For pages with more content- add a seperate folder to make them easier to find
+Insert all necessary images to be used in portfolio.
+For pages with more content- add a seperate folder to make them easier to find